Nourish - What’s the Scoop on: Ginseng

 Siberian ginseng (Eleuthero root)

 Siberian ginseng (Eleutherococcus senticosus) is actually not a true ginseng but comes from a totally different plant genus.
-Siberian ginseng contains eleutherosides as opposed to ginsenosides and is more of a fibrous woody root than the fleshy soft root of the Panax species.
+This herb contains eleutherosides as opposed to ginsenosides and is more of a fibrous woody root than the fleshy soft root of the Panax species.

-It is also known as Eleuthero root and is very common in formulas using Panax ginseng.
+You will also find it called Eleuthero root and is very common in formulas using Panax ginseng.

 Let’s delve in a little deeper shall we….